 MAT 320 History of Mathematics (3)

 A survey of the history of mathematics from antiquity through modern times.
 Prerequisite: MAT 205.

 MAT 328 Differential Equations (3)

 Ordinary differential equations of first-order and firstdegree, high order linear ordinary differential equations with constant coefficients, and properties of solutions.
 Prerequisite: MAT 206, 307.

 MAT 340 Introduction to Number Theory (3)

 A study of properties of integer numbers.
 Divisibility of integers, primes and greatest common divisors, congruencies, Euclidean algorithm, Euler Phi-function, quadratic reciprocity and integer solutions to basic equations, Diophantine equations, and applications to cryptography and primality testing.

 Prerequisite: MAT 210.

 MAT 361 Numerical Analysis (3) Numerical differentiation, integration, interpolation, approximation of data, approximation of functions, iterative methods of solving nonlinear equations, and numerical solutions of ordinary and partial differential equations.
-Prerequisite: CSC 130 or the equivalent; MAT 206; or permission of the department chair.
+Prerequisite: CSC 130 or the equivalent; MAT 206;or permission of the department chair.
+MAT 395 Special Topics (1-5) Special topics in the discipline, designed primarily for juniors.
+Students may enroll in 395 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.
 MAT 410 Foundations of Geometry (3) A survey of Euclidean, non-Euclidean, and other geometries.
 The emphasis will be on formal axiomatic systems.
 Prerequisite: MAT 150, 210; or permission of the instructor.
 MAT 434 Abstract Algebra (3) An axiomatic treatment of groups, rings, and fields that bridges the gap between concrete examples and abstraction of concepts to general cases.
 Prerequisite: MAT 206, 210, 307, or permission of the department chair.
 MAT 445 Introduction to Complex Analysis (3) This is an introductory course in complex analysis.
 The algebra of complex numbers, analytic functions, contour integration, Cauchy integral formula, theory of residues and poles, and Taylor and Laurent series.
 Prerequisite: MAT 206 and MAT 210, or permission of the instructor.
 MAT 455 Advanced Calculus I (3) This course is the first part of a two-semester course sequence with MAT 456.
 This course covers a theoretical approach to calculus of functions of one and several variables.
 Limits, continuity, differentiability, Reimann integrability, sequences, series, and contour integration.
 Prerequisite: MAT 206, 210, 307.

-MAT 456 Advanced Calculus II (3)

-This course is the second part of a two-semester course sequence with MAT 455.
+MAT 456 Advanced Calculus II (3) This course is the second part of a two-semester course sequence with MAT 455.
 This course covers a theoretical approach to calculus of functions of one and several variables.
 Limits, continuity, differentiability, Reimann integrability, sequences, series, and contour integration.
 Prerequisite: MAT 455.

-MAT 495 Special Topics (1-3)

-Advanced topics in mathematics depending on the interests of the student.

-MAT 499 Independent Study (1-3)

-Intensive supervised study and research on topics of the student's selection.

-Computer Science Courses

-CSC 100 Computer Literacy (3)

-Introduction to computers, computer use, and computers impact on society.
+MAT 495 Special Topics (1-5) Special topics in the discipline, designed primarily for seniors who are majors or minors.
+Students may enroll in 495 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.
+MAT 499 Independent Study (1-3) Intensive supervised study and research on topics of the student's selection.
+Computer Science Courses CSC 100 Computer Literacy (3) Introduction to computers, computer use, and computers impact on society.
 Hands-on introduction to a text editor, document processor, and BASIC.
 Prerequisite: MAT 055 or the equivalent, and ENG 102.

-$\Omega$

-CSC 130 Computer Programming (3)

-This course will introduce problem-solving methods, a text editor and algorithm development, a high-level programming language, and techniques to design, code, and debug document programs.
+CSC 130 Computer Programming (3) This course will introduce problem-solving methods, a text editor and algorithm development, a high-level programming language, and techniques to design, code, and debug document programs.
 Prerequisite: MAT 055 or equivalent.